andreramoni/puppet-baselines/README.md

 6. [Development - Guide for contributing to the module](#development)

 ## Overview
-A common set of baselines.
+A common set of baselines for servers.

 ## Module Description
-Use these classes (and many more, but I'll need time to put them here) in your profile classes
+I use these classes (and many more, but I'll need time to put them here) in my profiles to ensure some common and basic configurations.

 ## Setup
 To install, go to your modules directory and execute: